nadi4567/InsightSphere_Blog_Website/README.md

 # 📖 InsightSphere - Blog Website

 **InsightSphere** is a simple yet powerful blog platform where users can create, edit, and delete posts effortlessly.
-Built using **Node.js, Express, EJS, and Bootstrap**, the website provides an interactive and user-friendly experience for bloggers and readers alike.
+Built using **Node.js, Express, EJS, and Bootstrap**.
+** The project prioritizes backend functionality over frontend design, making it ideal for learning CRUD operations, request handling, and dynamic content rendering.
 ---

 ## 🚀 Features